 Dual Flush, Pressure Assisted System, Gravity, Back Outlet, High Efficiency, Flush Valve.

-What does it mean if I hear water running in my toilet?
+What parts do I need if I hear water running in my toilet?

 What flush systems do American Standard toilets offer?